gannino/vulnerabilities/README.md

 ### How to patch
 #### Mac OSX
 Install the latest security patches through the Apple App Store.
-Update 'Security Updates 2015-003' should fix this problem.
+Update 'Security Updates 2015-001' should fix this problem.

 ```shell
 sudo softwareupdate --install -r
 ```

+Then reboot your machine.

 #### Ubuntu
 ```shell